Foilboard: Kiteboarding

-In 1999, Mango Carafino, a prominent waterman of big wave Jaws tow-in surfing, designed the first Hydrofoils and brought them to the market.
-On the Island of Maui, Mango began the development of fabricating hydrofoil boards for riding with the use of a kite.
+On the Island of Maui, Mango Carafino began the development of fabricating hydrofoil boards for riding with the use of a kite.
 Carafino later went on to fabricate Carafino Hydrofoil foil boards in China, at the Jin Li factory, with the assistance of Maurico Bauldi and Paulo Iannetti.
 For over ten years, the world laughed at Carafino, calling him a kook for introducing a board too futuristic for the industry to accept.